 In short, if the area where you slipped was wet or broken, then you most likely have a case.

-Also, if that area was looking rough for quite sometime before your injury, then there’s a high probability that the property owner knew about it.
-Or, they should have known about it and took the right precautions in fixing the place.
+Also, if that area was looking rough for quite some time before your injury, then there’s a high probability that the property owner knew about it.
+Or, they should have known about it and taken the right precautions in fixing the place.

 2. You’re Not the First One to Get Injured

 If you’re aware that there are other people who had a similar accident to yours, then your case just got bolstered.

 This is strong evidence that this area poses a risk to people’s health and lives.
 The fact that there are other people who’ve gotten hurt, and nothing has been done to fix the area showcases the property owner’s negligence.

 Do you have knowledge regarding whether the area is regularly maintained or not?

 If you’re aware that there’s no schedule in place for regular maintenance and repair, then it’s an additional sign of negligence.

 4. Tripping Over Objects: Misplaced or Left Behind?